ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - KQP

-The memory limit for these components indicates the amount of memory a component may try to consume.
-Still, consumption can be rejected if a database node exceeds the soft memory limit.
-Therefore, the sum of these limits may exceed the soft memory limit, but each individual limit is expected to be less than the soft memory limit.
+The memory limit for each of these components specifies the maximum amount of memory it can attempt to use.
+However, to prevent the {{ ydb-short-name }} process from exceeding the soft memory limit, the total consumption of these components is further limited by the soft memory limit minus the combined minimum memory limits of the caches.
+If this condition is not met, any additional memory consumption will be denied.

+Consequently, while the total of these individual limits might exceed the soft memory limit, each individual limit should be less than the soft memory limit minus the combined minimum memory limits of the caches.

 Example of the `memory_controller_config` section with a specified KQP limit: